CELPIP Speaking TaskPersonal Experience

 Mistake 3: Missing Reflection or Impact

-Tip: Always include what the experience taught you, how it changed you, or why it was significant.
-This shows depth and maturity in your thinking.
+Tip: Always include one short reflection: what the experience taught you, how it changed you, or why you still remember it.

 Mistake 4: Chronological Confusion